sinclairzx81/typebox/readme.md

 ## Values

 TypeBox provides an optional utility module that can be used to perform common operations on JavaScript values.
 This module includes functionality to create, check and cast values from types as well as check equality, clone, diff and patch JavaScript values.
-This module is provided via additional import.
+This module is provided via optional import.

 ```typescript
 import { Value } from '@sinclair/typebox/value'